-(in thousands) 2012 2011
+(in thousands) 2014 2013

-Payroll and incentive compensation \$ 10,695 \$ 10,435
+Payroll and incentive compensation \$ 11,432 \$ 10,647

-Union dues and benefits 6,210 6,617
+Union dues and benefits 6,721 7,122

-Profit sharing and thrift plan 4,679 2,780
+Profit sharing and thrift plan 4,760 2,862

-Taxes, other than income taxes 5,771 3,929
+Taxes, other than income taxes 3,709 4,286

+Legal settlements 302 2,869

-Other 4,885 5,317
+Other 4,816 4,925

-\$ 32,240 \$ 29,078
+\$ 31,740 \$ 32,711

-10. Debt and Borrowing Arrangements
+8. Debt and Borrowing Arrangements

-On December 21, 2011, the Company entered into a five-year syndicated credit agreement (the "Credit Agreement") for an initial facility of \$175.0 million.
-The entire facility is available for revolving loans and the issuance of letters of credit and up to \$25.0 million of the facility is available for swingline loans.
-The Company has the option to increase the commitments under the Credit Agreement or enter into incremental term loans, subject to certain conditions, by up to an additional \$75.0 million upon receipt of additional commitments from new or existing lenders.
+On December 21, 2011, the Company entered into a five-year syndicated credit agreement (the "Credit Agreement") with a facility of \$175.0 million (the "Facility").
+The entire Facility is available for revolving loans and the issuance of letters of credit and up to \$25.0 million of the Facility is available for swingline loans.
+The Company has the option to increase the commitments under the Facility or enter into incremental term loans, subject to certain conditions, by up to an additional \$75.0 million upon receipt of additional commitments from new or existing lenders.

 Revolving loans under the Credit Agreement bear interest, at the Company's option, at either (1) the ABR, which is the greatest of the Prime Rate, the Federal Funds Effective Rate plus 0.50% or LIBOR plus 1.00%, plus in each case an applicable margin ranging from 0.00% to 1.00%; or (2) LIBOR plus an applicable margin ranging from 1.00% to 2.00%.
-The applicable margin is determined based on the Company's leverage ratio.
-Letters of credit issued under the Credit Agreement are subject to a letter of credit fee of 1.00% to 2.00%, based on the Company's leverage ratio and a facing fee of 0.125%.
+The applicable margin is determined based on the Company's leverage ratio (the "Leverage Ratio"), defined under the Credit Agreement as consolidated total indebtedness divided by consolidated EBITDA as defined by the Credit Agreement ("Consolidated EBITDA").
+Letters of credit issued under the Facility are subject to a letter of credit fee of 1.00% to 2.00%, based on the Company's leverage ratio and a facing fee of 0.125%.
 Swingline loans bear interest at the ABR rate.
-The Company is currently required to pay a 0.2% commitment fee on the unused portion of the credit facility.
+The Company is currently required to pay a 0.2% commitment fee on the unused portion of the Facility.

-Subject to certain exceptions, the Credit Agreement is secured by substantially all of the assets of the Company and its subsidiaries and by a pledge of all of the capital stock of the Company's subsidiaries.
+Subject to certain exceptions, the Facility is secured by substantially all of the assets of the Company and its subsidiaries and by a pledge of all of the capital stock of the Company's subsidiaries.
 The Company's subsidiaries also guarantee the repayment of all amounts due under the Credit Agreement.
 The Credit Agreement provides for customary events of default.
-If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Credit Agreement may be accelerated and may become or be declared immediately due and payable.
+If an event of default occurs and is continuing, on the terms and subject to the conditions set forth in the Credit Agreement, amounts outstanding under the Facility may be accelerated and may become or be declared immediately due and payable.

-Under the Credit Agreement, the Company is subject to certain financial covenants and must maintain a maximum leveraged debt ratio of 3.0 and a minimum interest coverage ratio of 3.0.
-The Company was in compliance with the financial covenants at December 31, 2012, as well as in all previous quarters.
+Under the Credit Agreement, the Company is subject to certain financial covenants and must maintain a maximum Leverage Ratio of 3.0 and a minimum interest coverage ratio of 3.0, ("Interest Coverage Ratio"), defined under the Credit Agreement as Consolidated EBITDA divided by interest expense.
+The Company was in compliance with the financial covenants at December 31, 2014, as well as in all previous quarters.
 The Credit Agreement also contains a number of covenants including limitations on asset sales, investments, indebtedness and liens.